-The management of planning and development within the Municipality takes place in accordance with National and Provincial legislation, combined with the Municipality's applicable by-laws and policies.
-The Municipality's by-laws and policies are aligned with National and Provincial directives and aim to facilitate sustainable urban and rural development within the jurisdiction area of the Municipality.
+The management of planning and development is done in accordance with legislation, Provincial/National directives and Council policy and aims to facilitate sustainable urban and rural development.
 Planning also includes all aspects pertaining to the management of municipal immovable property (land).
+The following indicates the various planning applications which were finalised since 2012/13 for ward 1: